eehitchcock/100_readings/mjr/boethius_consolatione.md

 	- the ending is __pure philosophy__.

 	- there are two orders of necessity; but for god all is one. the ending, addressed to a _second person plural_, as an __impereative__ in a sermon (_omiletic_), describes __god's eye__, seeing all.

+##Conclusive thoughts

+1. The structure of the volume:

+	1. Book one: Boethius' double misery.
+His _forgetfulness_ and his physical _imprisonment_.

+	2. Book two: fortune and material goods are deceiving; they are unstable and ephemeral.

+	3. Book three: the highest good is one, and every man seeks it; it is God.

+	4. Book four: the origin of evil; the problem of perspective, between unfathomable _providentia_ and deceiving _fatum_.

+	5. Book five: free will and eternity.

+2. A pedagogical manual, where form and content are attentively distributed in order to achieve clarity and effectiveness.
+The learner has to access new ideas only when he or she is ready for them.

+3. The argumentative instruments employed are also different, from monologic exposition, to maieutic dialogue, from poetic exempla, to tight theological (or philosophical) argument.
+Similarly, Boethius contemplates different objects according to his purpose: the natural world from a scientific perspective, or the domain of ideas from a purely metaphysical one.